moodymelady/Nebula-Search/README.md

-Below is the complete content for your README.md file, written in a professional, standard format without emojis.

-Nebula Search
 Nebula Search is a local Retrieval-Augmented Generation (RAG) system that allows users to perform semantic searches across their personal PDF documents.
 The project features a decoupled architecture consisting of a FastAPI backend and a graphical user interface built with CustomTkinter.

 System Architecture